 Short term plans are not right for all Kansans but for many people are the difference between being insured and forgoing coverage.
-The KAHU urges this committee and the full Senate to vote for this bill to allow Kansans more choices in purchasing private insurance for longer durations without underwriting.
+I urge this committee and the full House to vote for this bill to allow Kansans more choices in purchasing private insurance for a longer duration without being reunderwritten.